 |Year||Full-time base RTP stipend rate ($)||Full-time max RTP stipend rate ($)|

 Historical Australian Postgraduate Award stipend rates are also available.

-Universities are responsible for the application and selection processes for RTP Scholarships, so you will need to contact your chosen university's postgraduate research office directly to discuss how to apply.
+Universities are responsible for the application and selection processes for RTP Scholarships, so prospective candidates will need to contact their chosen university's postgraduate research office directly to discuss how to apply.
 The list of eligible universities is available in Table A and B of the Higher Education Support Act 2003.

 HDR Grievance Factsheet